-- 1. Connect a spark gap tester to the spark plug wires coming from the distributor cap and set the air gap to approximately 7/16". - 2.
+- 1. Connect a spark gap tester to the high-tension leads coming from the distributor cap and set the gap to approximately 7/16".
+(Use of a CD Tester is recommended). - 2.
 Align the rotor with #1 spark plug wire.
-Disconnect the wire from the Blue terminal of the switch box and connect a jumper wire to the terminal.
-Strike the other end of the jumper wire against engine ground.
-Only the #1 spark plug wire should spark.
-If any other spark plug wire has spark, there is a problem in the distributor cap. - 3.
+Disconnect the trigger wires and connect a jumper wire from the brown trigger terminal to the white trigger terminal. - Connect another jumper wire to the black trigger terminal turn the ignition switch on.
+Strike the jumper wire from the black terminal against engine ground - (DO NOT HOLD THE JUMPER AGAINST ENGINE GROUND).
+Only the #1 spark plug wire should fire.
+If any other spark plug wire has fire, there is a problem in the distributor cap. - 4.
 Repeat the test for the other cylinders.